w3c/wai-accessibility-principles/index.md

 teaser_text: The Accessibility Principles page introduces some of the web accessibility requirements for websites, web applications, browsers, and other tools.
 It provides references to the international standards from W3C Web Accessibility Initiative (WAI) and to stories of web users.

-footer: >   # Do not change these dates.
+footer: >   # Do *not* change the dates below.
+Do translate the dates.
   <p><strong>Date:</strong> Updated 10 May 2019.</p>
   <p><strong>Editors:</strong> <a href="https://www.w3.org/People/shadi/">Shadi Abou_Zahra</a>. <a href="https://www.w3.org/WAI/intro/people-use-web/acknowledgments">Acknowledgments</a>.</p>
   <p>Developed by the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>).
 Previously developed with the <a href="https://www.w3.org/WAI/EO/2008/wai-age-tf">WAI-AGE Task Force</a>, with support of the <a href="https://www.w3.org/WAI/WAI-AGE/">WAI-AGE Project</a>.</p>